-The read head, when used together with a colored tape affixed to the floor and code tapes printed with Data Matrix codes, constitutes a high-resolution lane tracking and positioning system.
+The read head, when used together with code tapes affixed to the floor and tags with Data Matrix codes printed on them, constitutes a high-resolution positioning system.
 It can be used in all applications where auto-guided transport systems (AGTS) must be positioned precisely at marked positions along a given lane.

-The read head includes a camera module and an integrated illumination unit.
-The read head uses these features to detect a colored tape stuck to the floor or a painted colored lane to track the lane.
 The read head detects Data Matrix tags to navigate within a grid.
 The read head detects control codes and position markers in the form of Data Matrix codes printed on a self-adhesive code tape.
-Data Matrix code tapes and Data Matrix tags have priority over colored tapes or colored lanes.

-The Data Matrix code tapes are installed in a fixed position instead of or along with the colored tape.
+The Data Matrix code tape is affixed to the floor.
 The read head is located on an auto-guided transport system (AGTS) and guides this vehicle along the lane.